What can you expect when your baby is ten weeks old?

 You should have had your immunisation appointment at two months old, but if you’re only just fitting it in or they had to be postponed here’s some advice to keep your baby calm during their vaccinations.

-During their appointment, they’ll receive their first dose of the 5-in-1 injection against diphtheria, tetanus, whooping cough, polio and Hib (haemophilus influenza type B).
+During their appointment, they’ll receive their first dose of the 6-in-1 injection against diphtheria, hepatitis B, tetanus, whooping cough, polio and Hib (haemophilus influenza type B).

-Then, they’ll get their PCV (pneumococcal conjugate vaccine) which fights pneumococcal infections, Rotavirus vaccine (which is a common cause of diarrhoea and sickness) and Meningococcal Group B which protects against things like meningitis and septicaemia.
+At the same time, they'll be given vaccines to protect against rotavirus (which is a common cause of diarrhoea and sickness) and Meningococcal Group B which protects against things like meningitis and septicaemia.
 Their meningitis B vaccine can result in a fever, so your nurse may advise you to give your baby infant paracetamol after the vaccine.

-They will receive these vaccinations either by injection or for rotavirus orally (a liquid dropped into their mouth).
-They are given in their upper thigh, one injection for each leg.
+They will receive these vaccinations by injection in their upper thigh, one in each leg.
 It might sound traumatic, but should only take a few seconds.
+The rotavirus vaccine will be given orally (a liquid dropped into their mouth for them to swallow).

 How much should a 10-week-old baby be sleeping?